Originally published in Kiwi Families online parenting resource.

 Children tend to feel loved when we give them positive attention through listening attentively, letting them engage us with their activities and questions, and empathizing with, supporting and validating their whole range of feelings, playing together, reflecting that we value their contributions, and generally being warm, caring and affectionate.

-Children also yearn to feel free of the stress of unexpressed emotions.
+Our children can generally only cope with their feelings to the extent that their parent can cope with them.
 When difficult feelings are listened to, accepted and understood, they become much less difficult, it allows the child to feel normal and ok about themselves again.
 The more genuine loving empathy we give our child, the quicker they can bounce back to feeling calm, settled and more secure.
-Our children can generally only cope with their feelings to the extent that their parent can cope with them.

 “Empathy is a respectful understanding of what others are experiencing.
 Instead of offering empathy, we often have a strong urge to give advice and to explain our own position of feeling.
 Empathy, however, calls upon us to empty our mind and listen to others with our whole being.” – Marshall Rosenberg